-The largest of your salivary glands, it can be affected by cancer or infection, requiring removal.
-Board certified New Jersey otolaryngologist Dr. Scott Kay performs parotid surgeries for patients in Princeton, Monroe, Plainsboro and throughout the Central New Jersey area at Princeton Otolaryngology Associates.
+The largest of your salivary glands, the parotid can be affected by cancer or infection, requiring removal.
+Board certified New Jersey otolaryngologist Dr. Scott Kay performs parotid surgeries for patients in Monroe, Plainsboro and throughout the Central New Jersey area at Princeton Otolaryngology Associates.

 What Is Parotid Surgery?